nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 No ingredients with stock less than 1.0 kg
 ____________________________________________________
 ```

 ## 2. Features

-This section covers the commands SITUS can execute - how to use them and the expected output.
+This section covers the commands SITUS can execute - how you can use them and the expected outputs.

 ### 2.1.
 Viewing Help [to update]

-Shows a list of available commands and their syntax.
+You can view a quick summary of SITUS's commands and their syntax from within SITUS.

 Command: `help`

+Output:
 ```
 help
 ____________________________________________________